-Rose Infused Honey – While your roses are prime, use the petals from some of the more fragrant varieties to make rose infused honey.
+Rose Infused Honey – While your roses are prime, use the petals from some of the more fragrant varieties to make rose-infused honey.
 Preserve the rose scent in honey for a few extra weeks, after the blossoms have faded.

 Elderberry Syrup – Elderberry syrup is the first thing I grab when someone in my family has a sore throat, cough, or sniffles.
-During flu season I use elderberry syrup as a favoring in our water bottles – 1 teaspoon per cup of water.
+During flu season I use elderberry syrup as a favouring in our water bottles – 1 teaspoon per cup of water.
 It’s a tasty, functional food that helps us stay healthy and strong during the season when all those around us are coughing and sniffing.
 You can make elderberry syrup out of dried elderberries or out of fresh, foraged elderberries.

 Spiced Jams and Jelly